whistlebee/harmat/README.md

 # Hierarchical Attack Representation Model Analysis Tool

 Harmat is an engine for HARM (Hierarchical Attack Representation Model) analysis used in the Safelite project.
-Currently work-in-progress.
-Only Python 3.5 and higher are supported.
+It is written using Cython with the Boost Graph Library for speed.
+However, the API closely follows NetworkX to the point that you can use NetworkX functions directly.

 Build status: